anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 **<4> ID middleware is necessary to Web3 world**

 **The actual final real mission of Account-ID is to build a DID system in MINA world**, since we believe that as MINA's zkAPP ecosystem progresses to a certain point, it must also encounter situations where it is limited by 'Identity'(for the following reasons).
 Of course, DID is a big and complex concept, and we team schedules to take a small step forward with each future upgrades.
-And during this cohort, we schedule to enhance its features as **OnChain-ID** built into the account among zkCell Network.
+And during this cohort, we schedule to enhance its features as **OnChain-ID** built into the account among Kiri Protocol.

 *Why DID is so important to Web3(MINA)?*